dropbox/pynsot/docs/cli.rst

     | 2    foo-bar01   bgp    foo-bar01:etho0   None                 |
     +----------------------------------------------------------------+

-If, however, the Protocol Type has a ``required_attribute``, you will need to provide this when adding a protocol of that type.
+If, however, the Protocol Type has a ``required-attribute``, you will need to provide this when adding a protocol of that type.
 For example:

 .. code-block:: bash